On the Interpolation Error of Nonlinear Attention versus Linear Regression: Interpolation Error: Nonlinear Attention versus Linear Regression

-We begin by considering a classical baseline where the input embedding matrix $\X$ is directly used for linear probing, instead of the nonlinear Attention output $\A_\X$ defined in \eqref{eq:def_A_X} of \Cref{def:Attention}.
-In this case, the probing vector $\w_{\rm RR} \in \RR^p$ is obtained by minimizing the following ridge-regularized MSE:
+Consider a classical baseline where the input embedding matrix $\X$ is directly used for linear probing, instead of the nonlinear Attention output $\A_\X$ defined in \eqref{eq:def_A_X} of \Cref{def:Attention}.
+In this case, the probing vector $\w_{\rm LR} \in \RR^p$ is obtained by minimizing the following ridge-regularized MSE:

-This leads to the \emph{ridge regression} solution defined below.
+This leads to the linear regression model defined below.